 |Canon 1D Mark IV« »||Y||stereo||-||Y||-||mini||2.0||-||-||-||Canon 1D Mark IV|

 |Canon 5D Mark II« »||Y||mono||mono||Y||-||mini||2.0||-||-||-||Canon 5D Mark II|

 |Canon 50D« »||Y||-||-||-||-||mini||2.0||-||-||-||Canon 50D|

 Both the 7D and the 100D have been discontinued, but can regularly be found used on eBay.
 The 7D was replaced by the Canon 7D Mark II, while the 100D was followed by the Canon 200D.

 So what conclusions can be drawn?
 Is the Canon 7D better than the Canon 100D or vice versa?
-The listing below highlights the relative strengths of the two models.
+Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS 7D:

 - Easier setting verification: Features an LCD display on top to control shooting parameters.

 - Faster shutter: Has higher mechanical shutter speed (8000/sec vs 4000/sec) to freeze action.

 - Faster burst: Shoots at higher frequency (8 vs 4.9 flaps/sec) to capture the decisive moment.